 In the example directly above of an oscillating pattern, the price has down to the level of support and there are signs of a reversal.
-The pivot point strategy suggests that you take a long position, but where to put the rest.
+The pivot point strategy suggests that you take a long position, but where to put the rest?
 Ideally, the perfect stop-loss level would be at the next level of support, but that may be too far.
-If you want to be really cautious and minimize losses, the previous low would be the stop-loss point, which would be the level at which the previous candle closed at.
+If you want to be cautious and minimize losses, the previous low would be the stop-loss point, which would be the level at which the previous candle closed.

 For your take profit, you want the first target to be the primary pivot point, if this level is crossed then the level of resistance would be your 2nd target.
 You should therefore adjust your stop loss manually according to the direction of the markets so that you ensure you make the most out of the trade.
 We’ll see how this trade would have played out in the final section of this post.

 Precautions when using the pivot point strategy